JuliaPhysics/SolidStateDetectors.jl/docs/src/man/charge_drift.md

 ### Diffusion

 Diffusion describes the random thermal motion of charge carriers.
 In SolidStateDetectors.jl, diffusion is simulated using a random walk algorithm.
-To account for possible anisotropies in the charge drift model, diffusion is simulated via an effective electric field vector (with a fixed magnitude and random orientation) which is added to the external electric field.
-In this way, the anisotropy in the charge drift model is also applied to the diffusion field vector.
+Diffusion is simulated using fixed-step vectors where the magnitude of the step vectors depends on the diffusion constant $D$ and the time steps $\Delta t$.

 ```julia
 center = CartesianPoint{T}([0,0,0])